KaiserKarel/iosemantic/README.md

 A testing library containing helper function to verify that io.Readers and io.Writers implement their respective specifications.

-An example usage is [DRFS](https://github.com/kaiserkarel/drfs), where I implemented a file abstraction and use this library to ensure behavioral correctness.
+An example usage is [DRFS](https://github.com/kaiserkarel/drfs), where I implemented a file abstraction and use this library to ensure git remote add origin git@github.com:KaiserKarel/iosemantic.git correctness.

 ## Example